ReductioAdImpossibile/Deep-Learning-libary-from-scratch/README.md

 *Figure 1: Sample digits from the MNIST dataset (LeCun et al., 1998).
 Image by Josef Steppan, [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), via Wikimedia Commons.*

-In this example we train a model on pictures of digit's to classify them correctly.
+In this example we train a network on pictures of digit's to classify them correctly.

 **Run with:**